datapane/datapane/public-docs/docs/index.md

 - User sessions and state handling
 - Intelligent caching
-- Sub-5ms function response time
+- Fast and performant
 - Easy integration with authentication/authorization
 - Integrate into existing web frameworks (like Flask or FastAPI)
 - Host on existing web hosts, like Fly and Heroku
-- Background processing
+- Out-of-band background processing

 ## Get started

-Get up and running in **10 seconds** with our [Quickstart guide](quickstart/), or get started with our step-by-step tutorials.
+Get up and running in **10 seconds** with our [Quickstart](./quickstart.ipynb), or dig deeper into the rest of the docs.